 Auction Starts: 6:00pm

-Viewing: From 9.00am of the Auction Day.
+Viewing: From 9.00am on the Auction Day.

 The Role of Vehicle Auctions

 The auction sector has for many years been a major contributory factor to the success of the used car trade in the UK.
-Auctions provide an important wholesale function to the trade, selling more than 2.5 million vehicles each year.
+Auctions provide an important wholesale function to the trade, selling several million vehicles each year.
 They provide a fast and cost-effective option for selling vehicles, providing buyers with ready access to large numbers of cars.
 Vehicles are drawn from a wide variety of sources including fleet and leasing companies, local authorities, dealer part exchanges and even some car manufacturers.
 Auctions act as agents, using their skill and expertise to bring bury and seller together.
 Although primarily fulfilling a trade function many sales are open to the general public.
 This information is intended to provide guidance to private buyers at auction.